Research to Business

 Contact the person in your organization, who is in charge of research and /or Business Finland.

-If the project aims to start business in a start-up, the project's objectives have been achieved and the funding will be discontinued.
+If the start-up is founded during the project, the project's objectives have been achieved and the funding will be discontinued.